 Along with that, it is best not to make multiple last minute changes.
 The DJ has spent time getting your play list the way you want with the music you want.
 With modern technology and the huge amount of music a DJ can bring to the event, it is easier than ever to bring in music on the fly but changing the dinner play list one day ahead or at the event can throw some wrenches into the smooth oiled organizational machine that is working for your event.
 I have had a bride decide at the reception that she suddenly didn’t like the dinner music she had picked and wanted to change to a completely different genre on the spot.
 I was able to do it of course, but there was a bit of a scramble to find the songs in the genre she wanted and probably the songs were not exactly what she would have liked.
 It did change the ambiance of the event around.

 The same for your dance music choices.
-As a DJ in Vancouver, I have seen the bride bullied by the brides maid or a pushy friend or relative into changing the songs on her dance play list to those that the bridesmaid likes.
+As a DJ, I have seen the bride bullied by the brides maid or a pushy friend or relative into changing the songs on her dance play list to those that the bridesmaid likes.
 This is a bit confusing.
 The DJ then has to figure out if they are working for the bride and groom or someone else.
 My favorite though is when after just playing a song that has been a hit and I am going starting into the next song on the bride’s play list, someone will come up and yell “Play another song just like that one…right now!”

 Most often, the bride who does not stick to her guns as to the music she would like played and lets others control the music choices will find a lukewarm event.
 After all your wedding, especially, is about you and your husband…your personality is reflected in your music choice and you most often know your guests the best.
 It is the vendors job to fulfill your wishes.
 Please make sure they are indeed your choices so you won’t be unhappy with your event upon reflection.